top of page

 What are the contribution limits?

 Contributions made by your employer do not count against the amount that you are allowed to defer.
-The total contributions to your 403(b) account - both yours and your employer’s - cannot exceed $66,000 in 2023 (or 100% of your compensation, whichever is less).
+The total contributions to your 403(b) account - both yours and your employer’s - cannot exceed $69,000 in 2024 (or 100% of your compensation, whichever is less).
+Most NJ school districts do not give employer contributions, there are some exceptions.

 The second opportunity is If you have 15 years of service with your employer.
 If your employer has adopted this plan feature, you may also be allowed to make annual catch-up contributions of up to $3,000 a year for a total of up to $15,000 lifetime.
 This second catch up option is not always available under an employer’s plan and not everyone is automatically eligible for the $3,000 a year or $15,000 lifetime amounts.
 You should discuss these options with your financial advisor.